 Are nursing mistakes and nursing malpractice cases on the rise in Texas?

-Nurse practitioner error and nurse malpractice is becoming more prevalent in recent years.
+Nurse practitioner error and malpractice is becoming more prevalent in recent years.
 In a recent report of the National Practitioner Data Bank, medical experts calculated how many nursing practitioner mistakes occurred.
 Their studies revealed that between thirteen (13) year period, over 16,000 nurse practitioners were subject to medical malpractice lawsuits.
 The same report found that over 18,000 medical malpractice reports were made against nurses.

 In the 2006 Annual Report of the National Practitioner Data Bank, the reasons for these medical malpractice issues varied.
 Nursing practitioner error occurred when they failed to monitor and treat patients properly.
 Some of the errors stemming from nurse practitioners include misdiagnosis, anesthesia-related issues from nurse anesthetists, and obstetrics-related problems from nurse midwives.